mui/mui-x/docs/data/data-grid/pagination/pagination.md

 Use the `autoPageSize` prop to auto-scale the `pageSize` to match the container height and the max number of rows that can be displayed without a vertical scroll bar.

 :::warning
-You can't use both the `autoPageSize` and `autoHeight` props at the same time because `autoHeight` scales the height of the Grid according to the `pageSize`.
+You can't use both the `autoPageSize` and `autoHeight` props at the same time because `autoHeight` scales the height of the Data Grid according to the `pageSize`.
 :::

 {{"demo": "PageSizeAuto.js", "bg": "inline"}}